Note

 we first create a pyvista.PolyData object.
 Since we did not sample any

-, we do not have any scalar data, so color the
+data from antarctica, we do not have any scalar data, so color the

 spheres red.